Akuyala/Akuyala/README.md

 Currently in that weird inbetween stage between univeristy and starting my career?
 Like I know how to code, work in a team and all, able to (mostly) diagnose problems and give approiate solutions (or workarounds tsk tsk) but because I don't sit behind a desk for 8 hours a day I get overlooked? 🙃

-Current Projects:
-- Yet Another Messaging Platform (YAMP): Intended to be a self-hosted messaging & posting application.
-- Asset Manager: Intended to be a small application mainly to catalogue IT assets, licenses, SSL certs, the sorts.

-Languages I use:
+#### Languages I use:
 - Python / TypesScript / Java / Rust / C++

+### Current Projects:
+### Yet Another Messaging Platform (YAMP)
+- Intended to be a self-hosted messaging & posting application.
+### Asset Manager:
+- Intended to be a small application mainly to catalogue IT assets, licenses, SSL certs, the sorts.

 <!---
 Akuyala/Akuyala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.